-- 1) Exploring how community-led culturally-appropriate education and projects can meet the needs and priorities of communities; - 2) Analyzing the impact of projects-based post-secondary education on education outcomes, sustainable livelihoods and self-determination; and, - 3) Identifying the education and food system policies that are barriers to Mino Bimaadiziwin to seek solutions.
+1) Exploring how community-led culturally-appropriate education and projects can meet the needs and priorities of communities;

+2) Analyzing the impact of projects-based post-secondary education on education outcomes, sustainable livelihoods and self-determination; and, b.
+Provide a background for the proposed Mitacs project.

+3) Identifying the education and food system policies that are barriers to Mino Bimaadiziwin to seek solutions.